nschonni/cordova-docs/articles/getting-started/get-started-first-mobile-app.md

 ### Design a page

-**index.html** is the first page that appears when users run your app.
+The project's `index.html` is the first page that appears when users run your app.
 So we'll add our HTML to that file.
 Of course, this is the default setting and you can change that at any time in the [configuration designer](#settings).

-1. Open the **index.css** file and replace its content with the following css rules:
+1. Open the `www\css\index.css` file and replace its content with the following css rules:

     ```css
     .not-displayed {